 Don’t go into your networking event cold.
 That is, don’t go in with no idea at all as to what you’re going to say.
 You’ll never end up talking to anyone if you leave it to that moment to think of something to start a conversation.

 Luckily, starting a conversation doesn’t have to be difficult.
 Instead of starting with some pitch about who you are and how your copywriting is about to change the world, simply walk up and say, “Hi, I’m Nicki.
 I don’t think we’ve met yet.”
 (Credit for this gem goes to marketing guru Laura Roeder.)
-It’s easy to remember, it’s non-intimidating and it makes you sound relaxed and confident.
+It’s easy to remember, it’s non-intimidating, and it makes you sound relaxed and confident.

-4. Have a couple of follow-up options.
+4. Have a Couple of Follow-Up Options

-See Ben’s quote above again.
 If you’ve got nothing prepared after they introduce themselves, your conversation is sunk.

 Keep a couple of follow-up questions in your back pocket to help facilitate the conversation.
 And again, it’s really just a conversation—starting out with “I’m new to copywriting.
 What career tips can you offer me?” is going to turn a lot of people off very quickly.
 This might come up naturally in the conversation later, but don’t force people to immediately benefit you.